brandendupont-mcw/second-cms/src/documentation-pages/filing_charging.md

 * Each case is represented once, by the top charge filed.
 * Cases do not map directly to criminal incidents.
 One incident can result in multiple arrests and cases – or multiple incidents could result in the arrest and prosecution of a single individual.
-* For a definition of different charge types
+* For definitions of <a href="/technical-notes#chargetype">charge types</a> included in the dashboard, see the full list in Technical Notes.